 - Isolation Transformer

 - What can you do for safety ?

 Hello!
 I am the author of this website.
 I would be grateful for a small favour (not money!) before you access this website.
-It will take you less than 30 seconds of your time!
-In addition to running this medical equipment website, I am also interested psychology.
-In am especially interested in how our minds can, over time, develop certain faulty ways of thinking which can result in unhappiness in us.
-I would like to make a website which describes common types of faulty thinking that can cause us to be unhappy and also suggest simple mental tools that can be used to change such thinking.
-I need to choose a nice name for the website.
+Apart from running this medical equipment website, I am also studying about wisdom and philosophy about how to be happy.
+As a project, I would like to make a website that shares wisdom about how to be happy.
+To make it interesting, I want to do this in the form of a story, in which a writer asks a wise monk to share with him wisdom on how to be happy.
+I plan to have this “story” free to read on a website and I need to choose a nice name for it.
 I have managed to get the two names shown below.
 I know that the names are not perfect, but they are the only ones available.
-I am not sure which name is best and will be very grateful if you will help me to decide by selecting the name you think is best in the list below.
-Your answer will really help me to decide which one to use.
+I am not sure which name is best and will be grateful if you will help me to decide by selecting the name you think is best in the list below.
+Your answer will really help me to decide which one to use for this website about a monk sharing his wisdom on how to be happy.
 Thank you.

 To understand electrical safety, it is crucial that you first understand the basic concepts of electricity.
 This website has a section dealing with “basic electrical concepts”.
 If you wish to read that section first, please click on the green battery below.
 If you already understand the basics of electricity, just continue reading.